Frequently Asked Questions

 Note about Virtual Machine: When a virtual machine software like Parallels Desktop is updated, it emulates a new virtual serial number for some of the components used to generate a Machine ID.
 It is most likely you will be asked to activate PatchCAD when your virtual machine is updated.
 This is normal behaviour.

-Once you’ve created a custom patchbay, you can save it as a template in the Add Patchbay window.
-Once added to the templates list, you can click Share Template to upload the design to our server for approval.
+Once you’ve created a custom patchbay, you can save it as a template in the Create Custom Template window.
+Once added to the templates list, go back to the Custom Template window where you can click on Share Template to upload the design to our server for approval.
 The design will be reviewed and added to the next update.

 Have a Question?